ojbilly/pinterest-data-pipeline634/README.md

 - Creating and configuring an **S3 bucket** with proper IAM roles.
 - Installing and using **Kafka Connect** and the **S3 Sink Connector**.
 - Sending data through a **Kafka REST Proxy** endpoint to topics.
-- Reading batch data into **Databricks** with Spark and displaying DataFrames.
+- Reading and cleaning batch data in **Databricks** using Spark.
+- Performing transformations such as column renaming, data type casting, and filtering.
+- Conducting queries to analyze post trends, user behavior, and demographics.
 - Storing sensitive credentials securely in **YAML files**.
 - Using **AWS Systems Manager** to execute commands remotely.